hartwigmedical/hmftools/protect/README.md

 urls | A list of urls with additional information about the evidence | https://pubmed.ncbi.nlm.nih.gov

 ## Version History and Download Links
+- Upcoming
+  - Output of virus interpreter is loaded by PROTECT and matched against viral evidence
+  - Evidence is determined for non-reported genomic events (amps, dels, variants, fusions, viral presence).
+  - Maximum reporting levels are configured per SERVE source (C for CKB, B for iClusion/VICC, A for all others)
+  - Ref genome version should be configured externally rather than be inferred by PROTECT
 - [1.3](https://github.com/hartwigmedical/hmftools/releases/tag/protect-v1.3)
   - Renamed actionable signatures to actionable characteristics
   - Switch from BACHELOR germline variants to SAGE/PURPLE germline variants